 If the maturity test is abandoned due to it’s content, as an examiner, write the reason in the Feedback to the student -field and pick Not approved in the Exam grade -field.
 Click Save-button, and click Lock the assessment and inform the student -button.
-The student will get a completion email automatically from the Exam-application.
-The student will see the assessment after log in Exam.
+The student will get a completion email automatically from the EXAM-application.
+The student will see the assessment after logging in to EXAM.

 - The examiner creates a resit exam by copying a new maturity test.

 - In the Exams-view, find the particular maturity test exam.
 Click the copy-icon.
 Part of the basic information is now ready in your resit exam.

 - Change the name of the exam by adding ”Re-Exam” to the beginning of the exam name.
 Fill in the rest of the basic information: the exam period, add the course, add an evaluator and other information.
 Click Save and publish -button.